redrockhorse/ninestars_luckday/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/ninestars](http://localhost:3000/ninestars) with your browser to access the Nine Stars Ki-gaku calculator.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/ninestars/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Features

+- Calculate personal Nine Stars based on birth date
+- Generate family star charts
+- Interactive compass and concentric circles visualization
+- Traditional Japanese divination calculations

 ## Learn More